gypsydave5/gypsydave5.github.io/posts/dc.md

 title: "`dc`: an Introduction to Stack Based Programming"
 published: false
 date: 2019-06-05 20:33:31
-description: The hidden pleasures of the Unix desk calculator
+description: The unknown pleasures of the Unix desk calculator
 tags:
   - unix
   - maths